Third force (1996 Russian presidential election)

 Third force, in relation to the 1996 Russian presidential election, refers to the possibility of a center-left third party voting bloc being formed in order to create a viable alternative to Boris Yeltsin and Gennady Zyuganov.

 Serious negotiations to form a coalition were held between candidates Alexander Lebed, Grigory Yavlinsky and Svyatoslav Fyodorov.
 Alexander Rutskoy and Stanislav Govorukhin were approached to join the coalition, but gave their support to Zyuganov.
-Mikhail Gorbechev offered to lead a wide coalition but gained little support.
+Mikhail Gorbachev offered to lead a wide coalition but gained little support.
 Talks ultimately fell apart by early May, six weeks before the first round of the election.
 It was later revealed that Lebed had made a secret agreement with Yeltsin to support the latter in the second round of the election, after building up Lebed's campaign so that his endorsement would carry more support.

 Background

 Polls in early 1996 had demonstrated that the majority of voters did not like either Boris Yeltsin or Gennady Zyuganov.
 As a result, there was a real possibility that that support could coalesce around a third candidate, propelling them into the second round of the Russian presidential election.
 Many referred to this possible merging of support as a "third force".
 Intense speculation arose that a third force might arise from a coalition of non-Yeltsin supporters and non-Communist supporters.

 Speculation of a third force largely centered on a potential united bloc led by Alexander Lebed, Grigory Yavlinsky and Svyatoslav Fyodorov.
 Independently, none of their presidential candidacies stood a chance of making it to the second round.
 However, united, they believed that not only might they be able to retain the combined 15.5% of the vote that their parties had garnered in the 1995 legislative elections, but that they could also win a portion of the additional centrist voting population (which would be around 20 to 25% of the electorate).
 Even if it had only been able to garner half of the additional centrist voting population, combined with their existing 15.5% of support, it was thought to be enough to propel a united ticket into the second round of voting Hypothetical polling for the second round showed that both Lebed and Yavilinsky would be capable of defeating either Yeltsin or Zyuganov.